byu-osl/city-issue-server/README.md

 ### Example: implementing a new feature

-Here is an overview of how you might add a field to the issue request form.
+Here is a overview of how you might add a field to the issue request form.
 Starting server-side:

 - For this feature, you need to make changes in [requestsHandler.js](routes/requestsHandler.js), and [the request model](models/request.js).
 - Add the field you want to the [schema](https://github.com/byu-osl/city-issue-server/blob/17d05d5950880dcbfe5b02b887665b6ccc983896/models/request.js#L3) of the request.